chaincast/white-paper/chaincast-white-paper.md

 <figcaption align = "center">Figure 1 - Chaincast Overview</figcaption>
 </figure>

-# 2 Protocol Overview
+# 2. Chaincast Protocol Overview

-Chaincast is a decentralized protocol that facilitates one-way communication between other decentralized protocols and their stakeholders.
+Chaincast is a decentralized protocol that facilitates one-way communication between other decentralized protocols (DAOs) and their stakeholders.

-For each broadcast a fee will be collected and redistributed to the Chaincast's stakeholders according to the tokenomics of Chaincast (CAST) which will be released at a different document and are beyond the scope of this paper.

 Broadcasts will be immutable.
 The contents of the broadcast will be stored on a peer-to-peer hypermedia protocol ( IPFS - [https://ipfs.tech/][ipfs] ), a checksum of the message will be produced and saved on the protocol along with its URL.

-The broadcasts will be categorized for finer distribution to interested parties.
-Different categories will offer varying limits to normal broadcasting fees.
-For example the "Quarterly Update" category, will allow for 4 base fee broadcasts per year, while the "Emergency" category will only allow 2, beyond those thresholds, the broadcasting fees will increase exponentially.

-Stakeholders will have the option to chose from which protocols and which categories in particular they are interested receiving and consuming broadcasts.
+The broadcasts will be categorized.
+Different categories will help stakeholders fine-tune exactly the kind of updates they want to receive so as to minimise the noise and superfluous updates.
+This will allow the stakeholders to chose from which DAOs and which categories in particular they are interested receiving and consuming broadcasts.

+In the future, to sustain Chaincast, a fee will be collected for each broadcast.
+The collected fees will be redistributed to Chaincast's stakeholders according to the tokenomics of Chaincast (CAST) which will be released at a different document and are beyond the scope of this paper.

 ## 2.1 Broadcast Core Contract

 The **BroadcastCore** contract is responsible for the bulk of the Chaincast's on-chain operations.
 More specifically it:

-- Is responsible for registering new protocols.
+- Is responsible for registering new DAOs.
 - Creates broadcasts.
 - Deprecates broadcasts.
 - Provides querying functions for broadcast consumption.

 The BroadcastCore contract will be upgradeable to facilitate easy and rapid protocol iteration and evolution.

-### 2.1.1 Registering New Protocols
+### 2.1.1 Registering New DAOs

-To ensure the safety and integrity of the Chaincast protocol as well as the partnering protocols, the new protocol registration will employ a verification process.
-The goal is to ensure that the protocol requesting to register is the official one.
+To ensure the safety and integrity of the Chaincast protocol as well as the partnering DAOs, the DAO registration will employ a verification process.
+The goal is to ensure that the people who are requesting to register the DAO, are indeed authorized by the DAO for that action.

-Upon registration an address or set of addresses will be added to the allowed list to post broadcasts on the behalf of the registering protocol.
+Upon registration an address or set of addresses will be added to the allowed list to post broadcasts on behalf of the registering DAO.

 ### 2.1.2 Broadcasting

-Broadcasting will require the following inputs:
+Broadcasting, at minimum, will require the following inputs:

 - URL to the broadcast message (on IPFS).
 - Checkshum SHA256 of the message.
 - Category selection.

-The broadcasting fee will be collected according to the [Fee Schedule][fee-schedule].

 Broadcast messages are expected to be in [Markdown format][markdown].
-While there is no way for a smart-contract to validate this, it is a convention that must be complied with to promote interoperability of the distribution systems.
+While there is no way for a smart-contract to validate this, it is a convention that must be complied with, to promote interoperability and normalization of the distribution systems and consuming clients.

 ### 2.1.3 Broadcast Deprecation